GS1 digital link resolver explained

 Human language of the resource

-For human-readable resources, such as web pages or data that contains text strings in a specific language, hints concerning the language used in that resource may be provided.
+For human-readable resources, such as a user interface, web pages or data that contains text strings in a specific language, hints concerning the language used in that resource may be provided.

 Media type for the content